matvign/batchrenamer/README.md

 # Batchren

-A script to rename files with various arguments.
-Supports Unix style file globbing.
+Batchren is a python script for batch renaming files.
+Batchren uses unix style pattern matching to look for files and uses optional arguments to rename the set of files found.

 ## Requirements
 1. Ubuntu 18.04
-2. Python 3.6.7
+2. Python 3.6.8
 3. pip
 4. natsort (from pypa)
 5. urwid (from pypa)
-6. virtualenv (developers only)

 ## Instructions
 1. Download/clone this repo